zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 (in-addr.arpa, ip6.arpa).
 Those are excluded from the requirement in this test case.

-The root zone cannot be a mail domain since the mail domain is the part to the left of the trailing dot, e.g. "example.com" is the the maildomain for tha apex of "example.com.".
+The root zone cannot be an email domain since the email domain is the part to the left of the trailing dot, e.g. "example.com" is the email domain for the apex of "example.com.".
 The root zone is excluded from the requirement.

-Top-level domains (TLDs) can technically function as mail domains ([RCF 5321][RFC 5321#section-2.3.5], section 2.3.5) but they rarely have that function and are probably not meant to be included in the specification in [RFC 2142].
-On the contrary, [Internet Architecture Board] concludes in a report "[Dotless Domains Considered Harmful][IAB Statement]" that TLD names should not be mail domains.
-In this test case TLDs are not only excluded from the requirement of being an mail domain, if found to be, a warning will be generated that points that out.
+Top-level domains (TLDs) can technically function as email domains ([RCF 5321][RFC 5321#section-2.3.5], section 2.3.5) but they rarely have that function and are probably not meant to be included in the specification in [RFC 2142].
+On the contrary, [Internet Architecture Board] concludes in a report "[Dotless Domains Considered Harmful][IAB Statement]" that domain names that only consists of one label, e.g. "se", "fr" or "com", should not be used for various Internet services.
+This means TLD names should not be used as email domains.
+In this test case TLDs are not only excluded from the requirement of being an email domain, if found to be, a warning will be generated that points that out.

-It is therefore expected for every domain (zone), excluding those excepted above, to publish an MX record in apex of the zone (i.e. in the same position as the SOA record).
+It is therefore expected for every domain (zone), excluding those above, to publish an MX record in apex of the zone (i.e. in the same position as the SOA record).
 If MX is not present, SMTP *can* deliver email using an address record (A or AAAA) as specified in [RFC 5321][RFC 5321#section-5.1], section 5.1, but that possibility is not in common use.
-This test case only checks for MX record since that is the absolutely dominating way to configure support for email.
-If an address record is found in apex it is more often used for web service rather than mail service.
+This test case only checks for MX record and ignores the possibility to use address records for email since that is the absolutely dominating way to configure support for email is to use MX.
+If an address record is found in apex it is more often used for web service rather than email service.

-[RFC 7505] standardizes "Null MX" which in means that there is no mail service for the domain.
+[RFC 7505] standardizes "Null MX" which in means that there is no email service for the domain.
 If a "Null MX" is found, it is considered to be the same as there is no MX.

-In this test case, the follwoing zone types are excepted from the requirement of MX:
+In this test case, the following zone types are excluded from the requirement of
+MX:

 * Root zone
 * TLD zone